adamhemzal/web-skeleton-starter-kit/README.md

     yarn init -y
     ```

 3) Install all packages.
-SImply copy and paste the code bellow.
+Simply copy and paste the code bellow.
 The same code can be found in `gulpfile.js`

     npm